dghosef/qdbp/doc/DEMO.md

 # THE WRITING AND CONTENTS HERE ARE VERY MUCH A WIP
 ## That Could

 qdbp isn't just "The Little Language."
 It is "The Little Language That Could."
 Despite its size, qdbp is very expressive.
-This document demonstrates a subset of popular abstractions that qdbp either natively supports or can emulate.
+This document demonstrates a subset of the popular abstractions that qdbp either natively supports or can emulate.

 ##### Functions
 qdbp doesn't include functions.
 However, functions can be emulated by prototypes with a single label.
 By convention, we use `!` For example, here is the identity function